ostreedev/ostree/docs/manual/repository-management.md

 particular across organizational boundaries (e.g. an upstream OS provider, and a user that wants offline and faster access to the content).
-OSTree supports both full and partial mirroring of the base `archive-z2` content, although not yet of static deltas.
+OSTree supports both full and partial mirroring of the base `archive` content, although not yet of static deltas.

-To create a mirror, first create an `archive-z2` repository (you don't need to run this as root), then add the upstream as a remote, then use `pull --mirror`.
+To create a mirror, first create an `archive` repository (you don't need to run this as root), then add the upstream as a remote, then use `pull --mirror`.

 ```
-ostree --repo=repo init --mode=archive-z2
+ostree --repo=repo init --mode=archive
 ostree --repo=repo remote add exampleos https://exampleos.com/ostree/repo
 ostree --repo=repo pull --mirror exampleos:exampleos/x86_64/standard
 ```